Notes on the Linear Algebraic View of Regularity Lemmas: Matrix-Based Regularity Lemmas

 \subsection{Remark: Normalized Cut Norm vs.\ Cut Norm}

-Most other resources on regularity lemmas will focus on the \emph{cut norm} $\|A\|_{\square}$ rather than our \emph{normalized cut norm} $\blacksquare[\cdot]$; this is the main design choice that distinguishes these proofs from others you might find in the wild.
+Most other resources on regularity lemmas will focus on the \emph{cut norm} $\|A\|_{\square}$ rather than our \emph{normalized cut norm} $\blacksquare[\cdot]$; this is the main design choice that distinguishes our approach from others you might find in the wild.
 The cut norm (which we will not use at all) is defined as